-If you are identify as Aboriginal or Torres Strait Islander we offer a culturally sensitive application process.
-Read more about our recruitment process for Indigenous graduate applicants.
-We’re looking for enthusiastic, qualified graduates who have strong analytical and communication skills for our National Graduate Program.
+We look for enthusiastic, qualified graduates who have a strong analytical and communication skills for our National Graduate Program.
 Our programme offers you an opportunity to start your career at one of the biggest and most diverse Australian Government departments.

 On our programme we offer you professional development opportunities, mentoring and the chance to help design, develop and deliver policies and programmes that effect the majority of Australians.

 - guaranteed advancement, to an APS5 role upon completion

 - access to a Senior Executive Service mentor

 - exposure to Australia’s diverse communities, including the unique opportunity of our Outbound Journey and the Indigenous and Multicultural Placements